ShellShoccar-jpn/kotoriotoko/README.md

 $ git clone https://github.com/ShellShoccar-jpn/kotoriotoko.git
 ```

-If git command isn't available, you can install the following way.
+If the git command isn't available, you can install the following way.
 But [unzip](http://www.info-zip.org/UnZip.html) command is required instead.

 (The case you can use wget)